elix22/Urho3D-LightProbe/README.md

 SH coefficients generated from cubemap texture and applied at run time via shader program to achieve interreflected transfer.
 Based on: An Efficient Representation for Irradiance Environment Maps.
 ref: http://graphics.stanford.edu/papers/envmap/

-In this example, there are four lightprobes in the scene placed near objects that reflect some color to validate testing - look for red boxes and green sphere.
+There are six lightprobes in the scene that reflect some color to validate testing.
+You can spot them easily.

 ---
 ### How the coffecients are generated, stored and applied: